 The therapeutic properties of tea tree oil are antimicrobial, antiseptic, antiviral, balsamic, bactericide, cicatrisant, expectorant, fungicide, insecticide, stimulant and sudorific.

-any other respiratory ailment and is also of use to help the mind cope after shock.
+Tea Tree essential oil is useful to treat respiratory ailments and is also of use to help the mind cope after shock.

 As a blended massage oil or diluted in the bath, tea tree oil helps with all respiratory ailments, as well as arthritis, colds, dermatitis, skin infections, scalp disorders, sinusitis, viral infections, nettle rash, babies colds and coughs, bronchitis, as well as for sweaty feet.

 Tea tree oil can be applied neat to small problem areas with a cotton bud (ear-bud or Q-tip).